rednafi/rednafi.com/content/python/install_python_with_asdf.md

 bit of Go.
 Previously, any time I had to install these language runtimes, I'd execute a bespoke script that'd install:

-* Python via [deadsnake] ppa.
+* Python via deadsnake[^1] ppa.
-* NodeJS via [nvm].
+* NodeJS via nvm[^2].
-* Go from the official binary [source].
+* Go from the official binary source[^3].

 Along with the hassle of having to manage three version managers, setting up multiple versions of Python almost always felt like a chore.
-I've used [pyenv] before which kind of feels like nvm and works quite well in practice.
-However, on Twitter, I came across [this] reply by Adam Johnson which mentions that [asdf] can manage multiple runtimes of different languages—one version manager to rule them all.
+I've used pyenv[^4] before which kind of feels like nvm and works quite well in practice.
+However, on Twitter, I came across this[^5] reply by Adam Johnson which mentions that asdf[^6] can manage multiple runtimes of different languages—one version manager to rule them all.
 Also, it's written in pure bash so there's no external dependency required for the tool to work.
 Since I'm starting from scratch on a new OS, I wanted to give this a tool to try.
 Spoiler alert, it works with zero drama.
 Here,